Super Seeded Corn Bread

 Bacon and Souffle: Spicy Carnival Squash

-In a medium bowl, sprinkle the yeast onto the warm water and stir until the yeast dissolves.
-Stir in the honey and set aside for a few minutes, until the yeast bubbles and gets foamy, about 7-10 minutes.
+- In a medium bowl, sprinkle the yeast onto the warm water and stir until the yeast dissolves.
+Stir in the honey and set aside for a few minutes, until the yeast bubbles and gets foamy, about 7 to 10 minutes.

-Towards the end of the rising time, preheat the oven to 350°F. When ready, bake the bread for 35-40 minutes, until the top is golden and the edges pull away from the pan.
+- Towards the end of the rising time, preheat the oven to 350°F. When ready, bake the bread for 35 to 40 minutes, until the top is golden and the edges pull away from the pan.
 Remove from oven, and lift the bread out of the pan onto a cooling rack immediately.
 Let it cool slightly.
 Serve warm, with butter, jam, and slices of Swiss or cheddar.